 The word psychic can refer to phenomena and abilities that are beyond what is perceived by the five senses or explainable by science, or it can refer to a person who has these abilities.
 It can also be an adjective referring to qualities of the soul.

-Psychic as a Noun
+Definition of Psychic as a Noun

 When psychic is used as a noun, it refers to a person who has psychic abilities.
 These psychic abilities may manifest in various ways, but the thread tying them all together is that the information comes from somewhere other than what the person receiving the information can observe using his or her five physical senses (sight, sound, touch, taste, and smell).
 When apparently truthful and verifiable information comes to someone from somewhere outside of the realm of scientifically observable phenomena without a scientific explanation, then that person is said to display psychic ability.